krieselreihe/natr/README.md

 ## Disclaimer

-This runner was highly inspired by [RITEWay](https://github.com/ericelliott/riteway) on how to write tests with focus on simplicity (e.g. only use deep equal, enforce simple API), and [node-tap](https://www.node-tap.org/) on how to log test reports based on the [TAP](https://testanything.org/) (Test Anything Protocol).
+This runner was highly inspired by [RITEWay](https://github.com/ericelliott/riteway) on how to write tests with focus on simplicity (e.g. only use deep equal, enforce reduced API), and [node-tap](https://www.node-tap.org/) on how to log test reports based on the [TAP](https://testanything.org/) (Test Anything Protocol).
 Also [Jest](https://jestjs.io/) for snapshot testing and [tape](https://github.com/substack/tape) on actual creating a runner that had to hold as base for _natr_.

 [bsurl]: https://travis-ci.org/krieselreihe/natr.svg?branch=master
 [bsimg]: https://travis-ci.org/krieselreihe/natr